acbilson/chaos-micropub/README.md

 A production server with:

-- A container program that can build Dockerfiles and run containers
+- Podman
 - OpenSSH
+- bash
+- systemd
-- A web proxy to broadcast this service to the public Web
+- A web proxy like Nginx to broadcast this service to the public Web

 ## Build